-- 1.1 This Housing Delivery Test (HDT) Action Plan sets out several actions designed to address the significant under-delivery and low supply of housing in the Redbridge.
-This is in direct response to the published results from the Housing Delivery Test 2022 Measurement (published in December 2023) by the Department of Levelling Up, Housing and Communities (DLUHC), now known as the Ministry of Housing, Communities and Local Government (MHCLG). - 1.2 The Housing Delivery Test (HDT) was introduced by the Government as a monitoring tool to assess whether local planning authorities (LPAs) are enabling the delivery of enough new additional homes to meet their local housing needs.
+- 1.1 This Housing Delivery Test (HDT) Action Plan sets out several actions designed to address the significant under-delivery and low supply of housing in Redbridge.
+This is in direct response to the published results from the Housing Delivery Test 2023 Measurement (published in December 2024) by the Ministry of Housing, Communities and Local Government (MHCLG). - 1.2 The Housing Delivery Test (HDT) was introduced by the Government as a monitoring tool to assess whether local planning authorities (LPAs) are enabling the delivery of enough new additional homes to meet their local housing needs.
 The HDT compares the number of new homes delivered over the previous three years with an authority's housing 'requirement' over the same period.
 The following sets out the actions that LPAs are required to undertake dependent on their HDT results:

-Percentage score on HDT: 95% or less 85% or less 75% or less produce a Previous measure plus Previous measures plus HDT Action .
-Plan • 20% buffer on the Five-Year Land Supply Presumption in Favour of Sustainable Development
+Percentage score on HDT: 95% or less 85% or less 75% or less Consequences for LPA: Must produce a HDT Action Plan Previous measure plus Previous measures plus 20% buffer on the Five- Presumption in Favour of Year Land Supply Sustainable Development